chintochau/Learning-JS/README.md

 Live Demo: https://6449f7f28303e03c1fbcf64b--quiet-haupia-a74d15.netlify.app

-Things I Learned: Learn the basic of using JS to selecte elements on html and manupulate the attributes, text, innerhtml and such.
+Things I Learned: Basic of using JS to selecte elements on html and manupulate the attributes, text, innerhtml and such.

 ## Project 2: GPT article sumarrizer